 Some Veterans who are homeless may face additional difficulties, such as:

 - Being hungry, or not eating healthy foods

 - Being out in extreme heat and cold

 - Drinking alcohol or taking drugs to temporarily feel better

 Some homeless Veterans may be dealing with health conditions that need attention, such as physical injury, problems with alcohol and drugs, depression, and posttraumatic stress.
 No matter what you or a Veteran you know may be going through while homeless, you may want to reach out for help right away.

 What help is available for homeless Veterans?

-All Veterans at risk for homelessness or attempting to exit homelessness—as well as their family and friends—can access a variety of resources and benefits, such as prevention services, housing support, job training, and healthcare.
-The National Call Center for Homeless Veterans provides a hotline and online chat for free and confidential assistance.
-Trained VA staff are on-call and available 24 hours a day, seven days a week to assist homeless Veterans and their families at 1-877-4AID VET (877-424-3838).
+All Veterans at risk for homelessness or attempting to exit homelessness, and their families and friends, can access a variety of resources and benefits, such as prevention services, housing support, job training, and health care.
+The National Call Center for Homeless Veterans provides a hotline and online chat for free, confidential assistance.
+Trained VA staff are on call and available 24 hours a day, seven days a week, to assist homeless Veterans and their families at 1-877-4AID VET (877-424-3838).